-In 1854 Bernard Riemann had to give a habilitation lecture at the University of G\"ottingen and proposed to Gauss three topics.
-Gauss chose the one on the foundations of geometry \cite{riemann8hypotheses}.
-The lecture revolutionized geometry, generalizing Gauss' results to any dimension, opening the possibility that the 3-dimensional space in which we live and do physics might not be Euclidean and could possess intrinsic curvature \cite{riemann8hypotheses}.
+In 1854 Bernard Riemann had to give a habilitation lecture at the University of G\"ottingen and prepared three lectures, two on electricity and one on geometry.
+Gauss had to choose one of the three for Riemann to deliver and chose the lecture on geometry \cite{riemann8hypotheses}.
+This lecture revolutionized geometry, generalizing Gauss' results to any dimension, opening the possibility that the 3-dimensional space in which we live and do physics might not be Euclidean and could possess intrinsic curvature \cite{riemann8hypotheses}.
 Riemann argued for an \emph{empirical} foundation for geometry: \begin{quote}\it Thus arises the problem, to discover the simplest matters of fact from which the measure-relations of space may be determined; a problem which from the nature of the case is not completely determinate, since there may be several systems of matters of fact which suffice to determine the measure-relations of space - the most important system for our present purpose being that which Euclid has laid down as a foundation.
 These matters of fact are - like all matters of fact - not necessary, but only of empirical certainty; they are hypotheses.
 We may therefore investigate their probability, which within the limits of observation is of course very great, and inquire about the justice of their extension beyond the limits of observation, on the side both of the infinitely great and of the infinitely small. \end{quote}

 Riemann's central concept was that of a metric, which characterizes the intrinsic geometry of a manifold.
-The importance of Riemann's work was so outstanding that now we talk about \emph{Riemannian geometry.}

-Following that, around the end of the 19th century, Gregorio Ricci-Curbastro and Tullio Levi-Civita \cite{ricci1900methodes} established the modern notions of tensors, as differential objects which are independent of the coordinate system, laying the basis of modern differential geometry.
+The importance of Riemann's work was so outstanding that now we talk about \emph{Riemannian geometry.} Following that, around the end of the 19th century, Gregorio Ricci-Curbastro and Tullio Levi-Civita~\cite{ricci1900methodes} established the modern notions of tensors, as differential objects which are independent of the coordinate system, laying the basis of modern differential geometry.
 For our purposes, Einstein took the last step in this story by identifying spacetime with a 4-dimensional manifold with Lorentzian signature, whose curvature was related to the energy--momentum tensor of matter through Einstein's equations: